AppGalleryConnect/agc-server-demo-java/cloudfunction/java-runtime/README.md

-# Java-runtime cloud function
+# Java-runtime-function-demo project

 ## Introduction
-Java-runtime cloud function help you quickly build your cloud function(java-runtime).
+Java-runtime project help you quickly build your cloud function(java-runtime).

 ## Preparing the Environment
 Before using the sdk, your server need support Java 8 or higher.